Evaluating Expressions

 print("f(0,1,1) =", sol(f))

-The method comp_energy() computes the energy value and caches it internally.
-A solution object returned by a solver already has its energy cached.
-To retrieve the cached energy, use the energy property:
+Note that the method comp_energy() of a solution sol computes the energy value and caches it inside the solution.
+In addition, a solution returned by a solver already has its energy value computed and cached.
+To retrieve the energy without recomputing it, you can use the energy property, as shown below:

 import pyqbpp as qbpp